realrussia/train-tickets-gateway-doc/controllers/InformationController.rst

 ----
 Method: GET

-Information about available trains for passed route and date
+Provides information about the available trains for a selected route and date.

 Parameters:

-* st1 - Id of station of departure;
+* st1 - Id of station of departure
-* st2 - Id of station of arrival;
+* st2 - Id of station of arrival
 * dt - date in format `dd.mm.YYYY`

 Example of request: